-As well as photography, much of the collection is made up of original prints, by European (Renaissance-20th century), Japanese and American artists.
+As well as photography, much of the collection is made up of original prints, by European (Renaissance to 20th century), Japanese and American artists.

-Middletown’s western limit is walled by this 272-metre basalt mountain ridge, belonging to the larger Metacomet Ridge, which runs north to south through Connecticut and into Massachusetts for 100 miles.
+Middletown’s western limit is walled by this 892-foot basalt mountain ridge.
+Higby Mountain belongs to the larger Metacomet Ridge, which runs north to south through Connecticut and into Massachusetts for 100 miles.

-The fault at Higby Mountain continues for two miles as a panoramic west-facing ledge, with striking views over the neighbouring city of Meriden and the Hanging Hills in the distance.
+The fault continues for two miles as a panoramic west-facing ledge.
+Up here I was wowed by the striking views over the neighboring city of Meriden and the Hanging Hills in the distance.

-The southern trailhead can be reached by road within 15 minutes of downtown Middletown, and leads you into a landscape with a unique ecosystem caused by the fault’s alkaline soils in a state that is mostly acidic.
+The southern trailhead can be reached by road within minutes of downtown Middletown.
+After a brief climb you’ll be in a landscape with a unique ecosystem caused by the fault’s alkaline soils in a state that is mostly acidic.

 7. Harbor Park

 For a moment of repose in Middletown the best bet is to head down to the west bank of the Connecticut River.

 At Harbor Park there’s several hundred feet of boardwalk decorated with sculpture.
 I love to linger to watch the river twinkling in the sun, and look north to the steel arch of the Arrigoni Bridge.